Gazza7205/l7bundlerepo/README.md

 # l7bundlerepo
-This is an example repo
+This is an example repo that works with the Layer7 Operator